Norton House, Somerset: Later history and demolition

 When the last of the Savage family died in 1888 the house was sold to Frederick Bird for £3,050 with 27 acres of land attached.
 When he died in 1904 it was acquired by Gerald Thatcher, the brother of the composer and music administrator Sir Reginald Thatcher and the brother-in-law of coalmine owner Sir Frank Beauchamp, before being sold in 1912 to an individual known as Prince Tschajkowsky, popularly believed to be Russian.
 He refurbished the house but left within two years with reports of debts and rumours that he was a spy.
 In World War I the building was used to house Belgian refugees.

 Photographs of the house show a typically Georgian mansion in the conventional classical style, with lawns, landscaped gardens and a conservatory.

-After the war it was used as a school.
+After WW1 it was used as a school.
 A proposal was made in 1926 for a "Mentally Defective School" at Norton House.
 It was demolished in 1937-8 to make way for housing.
 Most of the grounds are now occupied by the 1930s housing estate Park Way, Somervale School and Silver Street Nature Reserve.